 Vicmap Position – Survey Control

 Survey Control is the State’s database of permanent and cadastral survey marks, which may also be refered to as survey monuments, survey benchmarks or geodetic marks.
-They are placed by surveyors to mark key survey points on the Earth's surface.
-Vicmap Position can be used for surveying property boundaries, road building, construction activity, mapping and other geodetic surveys.
+They are placed by surveyors to mark key survey points on the Earth's surface and support surveying property boundaries, road building, construction activity, mapping and other geodetic surveys.
 The Survey Control dataset contains information submitted by registered users, organisations and authorities.

 Vicmap Position – GPSnet

-Each Vicmap Position – GPSnet CORS are designed to run 24/7/365 with the data from each CORS being sent in real time to our two cloud-based data centres.
-Rinex data from each CORS are stored and made available for post processing subscribers.
+Each Vicmap Position – GPSnet CORS is designed to run 24/7/365 with the data from each CORS being sent in real time to two cloud-based data centres.
+RINEX data from each CORS are stored and made available for post processing subscribers.

 Data maintenance